Payroll Tax Problems with the EDD and FTB

 Frequently Asked Questions

-What happens if I miss a payroll tax deposit?
+What happens if I owe payroll taxes to the EDD?

-Should I hire a CPA to help with payroll tax issues?
+How can a CPA help with payroll tax problems?

 Marc Boulanger, CPA